lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 # Change log

+Since draft-ietf-lake-edhoc-grease-01: Address WGLC comments.

+* seccons: Stronly encourage use of GREASE
+* Explicit SHOULD on applying default processing rules (not just by exclusion of SHOULD NOT attempt)
+* Point to EDHOC CS-RNG for fingerprint resistance
+* Point to CORECONF as example of how to report
+* Add remark on why numeric values were chosen
+* Elaboration on cipher suite selection
+* Added BCP14 boilerplate Terminology section
+* Updated reference from edm-protocol-greasing-02 to iab-protocol-greasing (currently at -01)
+* Editorial fixes; highlights:
+  - Consistency around "EAD items" and "EAD labels"
+  - EAD items can be critical/non-critical, not labels

 Since draft-ietf-lake-edhoc-grease-00: Resolve all open issues.

 * Question on "is this better than padding" removed.
 (There are currently implementations of EDHOC that can't use all EAD values but can do padding).